Ánimo: Latinx Counseling Emphasis

 COUN 584B: Advanced Practicum for Ánimo Emphasis

-The Ánimo Emphasis will focus on clinical issues related to Latinx and Spanish-speaking clients, including acculturation theory and process, immigration background/history, cultural value systems, intergenerational family conflict, ethnic identity models, similarities and differences among Latinx sub-groups, and intersection of various other diversity dimensions (gender, religion, sexual orientation, disability, social class, etc.).
+The Ánimo Emphasis will focus on clinical issues related to Latinx and Spanish-speaking clients, including: anti-Black racism within Latinx community, acculturation, immigration, cultural value systems, intergenerational family conflict, ethnic identity, similarities and differences among Latinx sub-groups, and intersectionality of identities (race, gender/gender identity, romantic/sexual orientation, disability, religion, social class, etc.).

-At the completion of the Ánimo Emphasis, students will have their accomplishment noted on their degree/transcript and receive a special scarf/pin to be worn during graduation.
+At the completion of the Ánimo Latinx Counseling Emphasis, students will have their accomplishment noted on their degree/transcript and receive a special sash/stole to be worn during graduation.

 For further information contact: Olga Mejía, PhD, Associate Professor, firstname.lastname@example.org